canonical/ubuntu-core-docs/en/guides/manage-devices/index.md

 }
 ```

-## Creating a system-user assertion
+## Creating a system user assertion

-We now know that creating a valid system-user assertion is limited by the model assertion.
-And, there is information in the model assertion that is needed to create the system-user assertion, specifically the `brand-id` and the `model`.
+We now know that creating a valid system user assertion is limited by the model assertion.
+And, there is information in the model assertion that is needed to create the system user assertion, specifically the `brand-id` and the `model`.

-There's a snap that makes this part easy: make-system-user
+There's a snap that makes this part easy: make-system user

 1. Install it